Kasımpaşa Kastamonu Food Market

 7:00 AM - The stands all carry different items.
 One has chicken and eggs, the other mainly cheese varieties.
 One of them has huge sacks of grains and the one next to it carries all types of bread.

-Here is a large piece of cheese called “Eski Kaşar”.
+Here is a large piece of cheese called “Eski Kasar”.
 It is a moderately fatty sheep’s cheese.
-“Eski “means old and implies an aged cheese and it pretty much translates to a salty taste and slightly crumbly texture.
+“Eski” (old) means this is an aged cheese and as you’d expect, it has a salty taste and a slightly crumbly texture.
 The saltiness of this cheese is great with sweet breakfast items like marmalade and honey.

 The tastiest black olives I have ever eaten in my life.
 I am tempted to but the whole thing.